TheAhumMaitra/omarchy-your-name-theme/Readme.md

 If any copyright holder wants the images removed, they will be deleted immediately upon request.

+ALL WALLPAPERS HERE ARE NOT MINE.
+I'M GIVING FULL CREDIT TO Makoto Shinkai and CoMix Wave Films.

+IF YOU WANT TO CONTACT ME FOR REMOVE THESE.
+EMAIL ME.
+Thanks....

 # Program License
 MIT APPLIED FOR CODES / PROGRAMS ONLY.